Maddie and Wynn

 Hanging On

-Jenna took Maddie’s umbrella from Mika.
+Jenna pulled Maddie’s umbrella away from Mika.
 “You’re getting all the good stuff!
 I should get this.
-I helped paint the stars.”
+I helped Maddie paint those stars.”

 Maddie wrapped her hand around the umbrella shaft.
-“I’ll need it.
-It rains a lot in Lima, too.”
+“I’m taking it with me.
+It rains a lot in Lima too.”

-She passed Jenna her Pride Day shorts.
+She passed Jenna the shorts she’d upcycled for Pride Day.
 “Try these.
-Velvet x’s and o’s; your favourite.
+They’re covered in your favourite x’s and o’s.
 Comes with this SweeTART belt.”

-Jenna reached for it.
-“How’d you make this?”
+Jenna grabbed the belt.
+“How’d you make it?”

 “They’re too tight!
 And too short!” said Mika.
 “You can’t wear those.”

-Jenna lay on the bed.
-She took a deep breath and struggled to do up the belt.
+Laying on the bed, Jenna took a deep breath and struggled to do up the belt.

 Maddie laughed at her scrunched up red face.
 “Can you breathe, or get up?”